magicmarc/marks-reverie/src/content/posts/Act_II_The_Bookcase_Opens.md

 ---
 title: "Act II - The Bookcase Opens"
 excerpt: "Mark is pulled into Will’s magical bookcase and finds himself in the world of Pride and Prejudice.
-What begins as playful turns into a social disaster at the Meryton ball, with Will’s darker edge surfacing."
+What begins as playful turns into a social disaster at the Meryton ball."
 publishedAt: "2025-09-24"
 readTime: 10
 tags: ["novel", "fiction", "Sydney", "Will's Bookcase"]